Kevin O'Leary: Softkey

-After selling his SET share, O'Leary then proceeded by moving onto his next business venture.
-He started Softkey in a Toronto basement in 1986, along with business partners John Freeman and Gary Babcock.
-The company was a publisher and distributor of CD-based personal computer software for Windows and Macintosh computers.
+After selling his SET share, O'Leary then proceeded to move on to his next business venture.
+He started SoftKey in a Toronto basement in 1986, along with business partners John Freeman and Gary Babcock.
+The company was a publisher and distributor of CD-based personal computer software for Microsoft Windows and Macintosh computers.
 A major financial supporter who had committed $250,000 in investment capital to finance O'Leary's company backed out the day before signing the documents and delivering his cheque, leaving O'Leary to go elsewhere to seek the necessary funding sources that he needed to support his fledgling business.
 Desperate to secure funding, O'Leary turned to using the proceeds that he gained from selling his SET share while also convincing his mother to lend him $10,000 in seed capital to establish SoftKey Software Products.

 As the software and personal-computer industries were proliferating throughout the course of the early 1980s, O'Leary convinced printer manufacturers to bundle Softkey's program with their hardware.
 With distribution assured, the company developed several educational software products focused on mathematics and reading education.
 Softkey products typically consisted of software for home users, especially compilation discs containing various freeware or shareware games packaged in "jewel-case" CD-ROMs.

 Softkey weathered stiff competition from other software companies in the late 1980s and prospered throughout the 1990s.
 By 1993, Softkey had become a major consolidator in the educational software market, acquiring rivals such as WordStar and Spinnaker Software in the process.
 In 1995, Softkey acquired The Learning Company (TLC) for $606 million, adopting its name, and moved its headquarters to Cambridge, Massachusetts.

 TLC lost $105 million (US) in 1998 on revenues of $800 million and suffered losses over the previous two years.
 TLC bought its former rival Broderbund in June 1998 for $416 million.